SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 I don't see any reason for not writing tests or deferring the addition of tests.
 I think once you get addicted to "quick feedback", this point of developing without tests, writing code today and adding tests later and not doing TDD automatically goes away.

-If a team finds it difficult to write tests or it takes too long to write tests, then the team needs to practice it more.
+If a team finds it difficult to write tests, or it takes too long to write tests, then the team needs to practice it more.
 Practice till it becomes a habit.
 Not adding tests is not a solution.
-It is an easy hack.
+It is an easy hack but very expensive.

 If a team believes their software has been working without issues and that too without tests, I think it is just a matter of "when", not "if".
-Try and get better at things before it all comes crashing down.
+Try to get better at things before it all comes crashing down.

 If a team believes there is delivery pressure today and tests can be added tomorrow, then the team needs to be sure of one thing - "That tomorrow is never coming".

+### Mentions
+I would like to thank [Gurpreet Luthra](https://life-lessons.in/) for providing feedback on the article.
+Thank you Gurpreet.